htuzel/pathinker/Readme.md

 You need to run this command:
 `docker-compose up`

-And beuww!
+And beuww! :tada:

 - Go to [http://localhost:3050](http://localhost:3050) for React App
-- Use[http://localhost:3050/api](http://localhost:3050/api) to sending requests to API
+- Use [http://localhost:3050/api](http://localhost:3050/api) to sending requests to API

 ## Basic Commands